 What is WIP Inventory (Work in Progress)?

 WIP Inventory (Work-in-Progress) is defined as the goods which are in different stages of production.
 Work in Progress (WIP) Inventory includes material that has been released from the inventory for the process but not yet completed and is waiting for a final inspection.
 Sometimes the accounting system accounts for the semi-finished goods in this category.

 - Work in progress is also known as a semi-finished good.

 - It is an intermediary process, where raw materials are taken out from the store and put into the conversion process to obtain final products, or we can say that these are the partially processed raw materials which are being processed on the production floor after following multiple stages of treatment where they have been transformed into the final product.

 - WIP is one of the essential components of the inventory asset, which is an account on the balance sheet.
 And, these production costs to the finished goods are subsequentially added up to the final product and eventually to cost of sales.

 Calculation of Ending WIP inventory

 The calculation of ending work in progress can be done as per below

 - The purpose of the WIP to figure out the production cost at each stage of the process.
 And this excludes the value of raw materials that are being held up in the inventory for sale.

-- Apart from it, the WIP figure also excludes the value of the finished goods inventory that are held up for the anticipation of future sales.
+- Apart from it, the WIP figure also excludes the value of the finished goods inventory that is held up for the anticipation of future sales.

 Examples of WIP Inventory